Amazon Keyword Research Strategy Blueprint

 What was your favorite strategy discussed here?

 Let me know in the comments below or you can send a message to my Instagram at @h10bradley.
-You’re not a Helium 10 member yet, and want to get started using this Amazon keyword research blueprint?
+You’re not a Helium 10 member yet, and want to get started using this free Amazon keyword research tool?
 Sign up today at www.helium10.com!
 Use code SSP50 to save 50% off of your first month.

 Happy keyword researching!